AI-powered Cyber tabletop exercise tool - Research, design & MVP

 Screenshot from the hypothesis creation process.

-TTXs are seen as expensive because they take a lot of time and people, so companies don’t run them as often as recommended.
+TTXs are seen as expensive because they take a lot of time and human resource, so companies don’t run them as often as recommended.

 Hypothesis 1